 There’s nothing worse than that feeling you get after being stuck in traffic.
 What’s normally a 20-minute commute has suddenly become an hour.
 You get to thinking of all the things on your to-do list that you could have gotten done in that time.
 Instead, you’re confined to your metal box with nothing but the radio to pass the time.

-Next time you get stuck in traffic, why not try out some easy vision training exercises?
+Next time you get stuck in traffic, why not try out some easy eye exercises?
 Distracted driving is incredibly dangerous, so it’s important to do exercises that won’t distract you or impair your vision.

 For example, no eye massages.
 Eye massages are great and we’ll get more into them later, but they require you to take your hands off the steering wheel and close your eyes.
 While driving, this is a recipe for disaster.